Why Project-Based Learning Works So Well for Students

 - Student voice and choice

 The students involved in the project should have a say in the process, methodology, and endgame.
+For additional educational resources,.

 - Reflection

 Teachers and students analyze the quality of the work the students did, how they have helped increase their knowledge, project obstacles, and potential solutions, to gauge the effectiveness of the project’s activities.
+For additional educational resources,.

 - Critique and revision

-Before presenting their finished work, students will give feedback to their teacher and themselves so they can receive constructive criticism which they will use to improve the project.
+Before presenting their finished work, students will give feedback to their teacher and themselves so they can receive constructive criticism, which they will use to improve the project.

 - Public product